 Entry fees: $15-$44/5Ks, 8k and lap; $54-95/15k and half-marathon

-All events start at SW Naito Parkway and Pine Street, adjacent to Waterfront Park
+All events start at SW Naito Pkwy. and Pine St., adjacent to Waterfront Park

 All-Irish Cultural Society St. Patrick’s Day Festival

-Now celebrating its 75th year, the All-Irish Cultural Society’s St. Patrick’s Day festival at the Ambridge Center is one of the oldest in the state.
+The All-Irish Cultural Society’s St. Patrick’s Day festival at the Ambridge Center will immerse your family in a wide array of Irish culture.
 Expect authentic Irish pipes, drums, a sing-along and step dancers.
 Children will also enjoy their own special activities, including face painting, a coloring contest and a professional puppet show.
 Make an evening of it by staying for the traditional Irish supper.